ProximaV/proxima-brute/README.md

 This project aims to brute-force keys for a certain cryptographic process using multiple threads.
 The tool reads configurations for key space, loads header and body files, and performs the brute-force operation.
 It also gives an estimate of the remaining time required to complete the search based on current progress.

 The code included here is for a specific use-case.
-Decrypting a header which contains the body key, the decrypting the body with that key.
+Decrypting a header which contains the body key, then decrypting the body with that key.
 This framework can easily be extended for any other type of brute-forcing use-case as needed.

 This framework is really for running multiple threads on a brute force task, and using hardware based AES to do so.